 Order number Label Description

 290-0AA10 Bus connector 1tier

 290-0AA20 Bus connector 2tier

 290-0AA40 Bus connector 4tier

 290-0AA80 Bus connector 8tier

-Installation on a

-profile railThe following figure s

-a profile rail and the s
+Installation on a profile rail

 The following figure shows the installation of a 4tier width bus connector in a profile rail and the slots for the modules.

 The different slots are defined by guide rails.